OK-CodeClinic/Build_a_Video_Streaming_App_on_AWS_Cloud/README.md

 ## Step 3: Set Up an S3 Bucket
 Set up s3 bucket that will store all the video resources.
-- enable versioning
+- Enable versioning
-- enable buckey key
+- Enable buckey key
-- update the bucket policy to this
+- Update the bucket policy to this
 ```
 {
     "Version": "2008-10-17",